This is where your donation goes

 What happens with the full grant applications?

-My colleague Dr Verena May, our scientific director, Prof. Jan Schwab and I read them, then we need each application to be evaluated by at least two independent experts.
-These experts comment on the feasibility, scientific quality and importance of the project for the respective field of research.
+Our scientific coordinators and our scientific director, Prof. Jan Schwab read them, then we need each application to be evaluated by at least two independent experts.
 These evaluations help us to rank the project proposals.
 Following this, we create a summary of the projects and independent reviewers’ opinions for our scientific advisory board.

 What does the scientific advisory board do with the grant applications?